openstack-infra/system-config/doc/source/gerrit.rst

    populate it::

      ssh -p 29418 review.openstack.org gerrit replicate --all

 #.
-Wait for puppet changes to be applied so that the earlier
-   restrictive ACL will be reset for you (ending the outage for this project).

-#.
 Submit a change that updates .gitreview with the new location of the
    project.